 Forage Enhancement Pilot Program

-One particular change already occurring is the conversion of perennial forage fields to annual forage fields.
-The costs involved in maintaining perennial forage fields as a result of waterfowl depredation are reaching a level where it is becoming economically nonviable.
-This is resulting in more acres being planted to annual forage fields and other crops.
-The concern with the conversion to annual forage fields is that some dairy farmers will till those fields in the fall and then leave them bare over the winter migratory season in order to reduce the time it takes to access the fields in the spring the following year.
+The current extent of this situation has brought dairy farmers and forage producers in Delta to a point where many are having to reconsider their current management practices.
+One particular change already occurring is the conversion of perennial to annual grass forage fields.
+The costs involved in maintaining perennial grass forage fields as a result of waterfowl depredation are reaching a level where it is becoming economically nonviable.
+This is causing some producers to plant annual forage fields and other forage crops (i.e. corn).
+The concern with regards to migratory waterfowl is that annual forage fields will be tilled and left bare over the winter season.
 Bare fields tend to dry out quicker in the spring, permitting earlier access and planting, which is critical for nutrient management in their operation.
-However, the consequence of this practice is that fields that once provided significant foraging habitat for waterfowl over the winter season are no longer available.
-This will only increase the pressure on remaining forage and winter cover cropped fields exacerbating the issue elsewhere.
+However, the consequence of this practice is that fields that once provided significant foraging habitat for waterfowl over the winter migratory season will no longer be available.
+This decrease in perennial grass forage fields is expected to only exacerbate the issue elsewhere by increasing pressure on remaining forage and winter cover cropped fields.

-As a result of this severe issue, last year DF&WT initiated a two-year Forage Enhancement Pilot Program.
-This pilot will assist forage producers with the increasing intensity of grazing that their forage fields are experiencing over the winter season.
-Past research conducted by DF&WT has identified perennial forage fields as providing some of the highest quality foraging habitat for migratory waterfowl.
+As a result, in 2017 DF&WT initiated a two-year Forage Enhancement Pilot Program.
+This program is designed to assist grass forage producers with the increasing intensity of grazing that their forage fields are experiencing over the winter season.
 Through this new pilot program, DF&WT will be sharing in the costs associated with over- and re-seeding forage fields in the spring due to waterfowl grazing.
-This will support the enhancement and continued provision of these high-valued fields both for dairy cattle feed as well as critical waterfowl foraging habitat.
+This will provide support to the enhancement and continued provision of these high-valued fields both for dairy cattle feed and critical waterfowl foraging habitat.